aditya-xq/AutoProject/README.md

 1. **Generate PRD**: Describe your requirements and click the **Generate PRD** button.
 2. **Generate Userstories**: Review the PRD and click **Generate Userstories**.
 3. **Push to PM Tool**: Click **Auto-Create** to push the stories into a brand new project to your preferred PM tool.
-4. Configure the PRD and userstory formats and the AI inference type on settings tab before getting started.
+4. Configure the PRD and user story formats and the AI inference type on the settings tab before getting started.

 ## 🙌 Contributing
 Feel free to fork, clone, and submit a PR!
 Suggestions, bug reports, and feature requests are always welcome.

 ## 📄 License
 This project is licensed under the [MIT License](LICENSE).

----